-I typed 'unknown' into the 'Post Code' and 'Tel.' input fields.
-One important thing on this form that I have left alone is the credit terms.
-I have left it set to 'No credit'.
+One important thing on this form that I have left alone are the credit terms.
+I have left them set to 'No credit'.
 That means it's a cash account.
-Whenever you enter a sales invoice into this account, it will then ask if you want to enter the payment details for it, as it assumes the goods/service were paid for on receipt/delivery (it will still allow you to enter the invoice even if no payment was made).
-Of course, many accounts are 'credit' accounts, and invoices are paid for at a later date.
-If you have set up credit terms, when you enter a sales invoice, the payment due date will be automatically calculated based on those credit terms.
+Whenever you enter a sales invoice into this account, it will then ask if you want to enter the payment details for it, as it assumes the goods/service were paid for on or before delivery.
+Of course, many accounts are 'credit' accounts, and invoices are paid at a later date.
+If you have setup credit terms, when you enter a sales invoice, the payment due date will be automatically calculated based on the credit terms entered here.